JanLeyva/approach_TFM/README.md

 - Also, are used the `.lmbd` features gived by the competition (download link).

-## 3. Fair Face
+## 3. FairFace

 This model help us to extract features from the photos: Age, gender and race.
 The main feature that we are interested in is the reace, because a important part of hateful memes are racist.
-To reproduce this part read the README in or follow the following [notebook](noteebok](https://github.com/JanLeyva/approach_TFM/blob/master/feature_extraction/FairFace_features/FairFace_features.ipynb).
+To reproduce this part read the repository [README](https://github.com/JanLeyva/approach_TFM/tree/master/feature_extraction/FairFace_features) or follow the following [notebook](https://github.com/JanLeyva/approach_TFM/blob/master/feature_extraction/FairFace_features/FairFace_features.ipynb).